I'm a marketing professional with 13+ years experience. Also, I write about stuff and help people fix problems.

-Nowadays, when it comes time to buy a vehicle, we really do have a lot working in our favor, and a lot of resources at our disposal.
+Nowadays, when it comes time to buy a vehicle, we really do have a lot working in our favor.
+We also have a lot of resources at our disposal.
 There are multiple websites we can use to browse prices, deals, factory rebates, regional discounts—the whole gamut.
 When buying a vehicle, most consumers can be pretty well informed.
-But can they deal?
+But can they negotiate?
 Can you wheel and deal with a pro?

 When he says "I'm sorry, but that's what the car's worth," do you have what it takes to say, “You’re wrong?”
 I'm inclined to think that many do not.